telerik/xaml-docs/controls/radtabcontrol/populating-with-tabs/populating-data-binding.md

 >The __DataContext__ is inherited in the visual tree, which means that the child controls of the __RadTabControl__ will have the same __DataContext__, if it is not explicitly changed.

+>important The __PropagateItemDataContextToContent__ property of the RadTabControl specifies whether the DataContext of the RadTabItem should be assigned as the DataContext of its content when the selection changes.
+The default value of this property is __True__.

 ## Item Source